Cowboys Visit Chiefs for Showdown of NFL Heavyweights

-The most dynamic offense in the NFL will be on display inside Arrowhead Stadium on Sunday afternoon.
+The most dynamic offense in the NFL will be on display inside Arrowhead Stadium on Sunday.

 It won't belong to the Kansas City Chiefs.